kaytonfroeschl/stormTracker/README.md

 ### WARNINGS!!!!

 1. I am calling BigDataCLoud API to precisley reverse geocode the latitude and longitude.
 This is a free service, however there are limits to how many calls I can make.
 Submitting this project I have about 40,000 calls left.
-Everytime you hit generate it uses 303.
+Everytime you hit generate it uses 1.9K.

-2. It is reccomended to run this program on any broswe but Chrome, (I used Safari).
+2. It is reccomended to run this program on anything but Chrome, (I used Safari).
 If you are using Chrome to run this program make sure you clear your cache first.